-An annual physical exam, TB screening and COVID vaccine are required for parent volunteers.
+An annual physical exam and TB screening are required for parent volunteers.
 Precautions such as these are taken for the health, safety, and welfare of your children.
 We suggest that you begin to obtain these services as soon as possible so you can get started.
 Your Case Manager is able to provide a list of health providers/clinics for parents needing physicals/tuberculin tests.